mysql-otp/mysql-otp/README.md

 The encode and protocol test suites does not require a running MySQL server on localhost.

-To quickly setup a test environment, execute `make tests-prep`, then execute `make tests`.
+To quickly setup MySQL or MariaDB runing in docker for testing, execute `make tests-prep`, then execute `make tests`.

+Set environemt variable `MYSQL_IMAGE=mysql|mariadb` and `MYSQL_VERSION` to pick a flavor.

+To test aginast MySQL or MariaDB running in localhost, follow the below steps:

+- Start MySQL or MariaDB.
+- Run script `./scripts/init.sh` to prepare for test users.
+- Run `make tests`.

 If you run `make tests COVER=1` a coverage report will be generated.
 Open `cover/index.html` to see that any lines you have added or modified are covered